lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

 ## Stimulus in the wild

 - **Stacks** - UI library used by StackOverflow - https://stackoverflow.design/product/guidelines/javascript/ & https://github.com/StackExchange/Stacks/blob/develop/lib/ts/stacks.ts (uses Stimulus v2)
-- **Kanety** - A bunch of Stimulus controllers in isolated packges - https://www.npmjs.com/~kanety
+- **Kanety** - A bunch of Stimulus controllers in isolated packages - https://www.npmjs.com/~kanety
 - **Groundwork** - Django applications with JS components built with Stimulus - https://github.com/commonknowledge/groundwork
 - **Orchid** - Lavarel framework with some good docs on how to use Stimulus inside their application - https://orchid.software/en/docs/javascript/#stimulus + good article on their justification of Simulus https://blog.orchid.software/lasting-stack/
 - **Stimulus Components** - Library of components built with Stimulus https://github.com/stimulus-components/stimulus-components
+- **Sockpuppet** - Django package that builds upon Stimulus and morphdom (a DOM patching & diff library) for server side sockets interactivity - not recommending this approach for Wagtail, however it is an interesting approach.

 ## Stimulus use cases